COM410: Science Communication

 The evolution, craft, and status of communication within science discourse communities and with the public.
 Analysis of contemporary factors inhibiting public science literacy and science in policy and politics.

-As a dominant 21st century discourse, science makes us aware of the world around us in unique ways.
-This course seeks to clarify how science came to its present state as a way of thinking about the natural world and how it evolved a distinctive means of communication, effective within science discourse communities but challenged in its ability to inform the public effectively in the public worlds of education, broadcast and internet media, and policy.
-Specifically, this course focuses on the following:
+Science dominates 21st century discourse, making us aware of the world around us in unique ways.
+As vital as science is, it remains challenged in its ability to inform the public via education, broadcast and internet media, or to inform public policy.
+Specifically, this course focuses on improving understanding in the following areas:

-- Understanding how scientific communication has evolved within natural science discourse communities and how it is unique from other forms of communication.
+- How scientific communication within natural science discourse communities is unique and different from ordinary communication.

 Classes use lectures and discussions.
 Readings are assigned in advance; they will provide the focus of most classes.
 Occasional reference to relevant current events will also enter classroom discussion.